ObiBaratt/ObiBaratt/README.md

 - My hobbies include Powerlifting, Hiking, Reading, and Programming!
 (Notice a theme?)

 ## I'm working on
 - Freelance software engineering.
-If you need dev work send a message on my LinkedIn, or book a time on my [Calendly](https://calendly.com/obib/chat).
+If you need dev work send a message on my LinkedIn!
 - Some *really* innovative startups.

 ## I Help Run